Q1. How long does it take to complete the certificate as a stand-alone program?

 Q14.
 What other kinds of funding are available?

-Students enrolled in an MA program in the Department of Modern and Classical Languages are at George Mason are available for MCL graduate assistantships as well as University Scholarships.
+Students enrolled in an MA program in the Department of Modern and Classical Languages at George Mason are eligible for MCL graduate assistantships as well as University Scholarships.
+If you currently teach at a public or private school in the state of Virginia, you also may be eligible to receive an educator tuition discount (to be applied to a maximum of 18 credits total).

 Q15.
 If a student withdraws from the MA program before graduating but completes all SHLE certificate requirements, are they still able to earn the certificate?